-As illustrated on Figure 7: Development Concept, this Conceptual Scheme proposes a new country residential subdivision to be developed within the subject lands as contemplated by the infill policies of the Central Springbank Area Structure Plan (CSASP).
+As illustrated on Figure 7: Development Concept, this Conceptual Scheme proposes a new country residential subdivision to be developed within the subject lands as contemplated by the infill policies of the Springbank Area Structure Plan.

-Nestled within the northern portion of the Central Springbank community, Rivera Estates will offer a harmonious blend of modern living within a traditional rural setting.
+Nestled within the northern portion of the Springbank community, Rivera Estates will offer a harmonious blend of modern living within a traditional rural setting.
 The subdivision design will feature spacious lots that showcase a picturesque landscape providing its residents with a tranquil escape from the bustling city life.
-Thoughtfully designed and supported by appropriate transportation, utility servicing, and stormwater management infrastructure, future homes within the subdivision will be developed in accordance with appropriate architectural controls and environmentally friendly landscaping treatments.
+Thoughtfully designed and supported by appropriate transportation, utility servicing, and stormwater management infrastructure, future homes within the subdivision will be developed in accordance with appropriate architectural controls and environmentally friendly landscaping treatments (to be implemented by the developer via architectural controls).